pangpang20/gaussdb-python/docs/advanced/adapt.rst

-- The `!adapters` attributes are `AdaptersMap` instances, and contain the mapping from Python types and `~gaussdb.abc.Dumper` classes, and from PostgreSQL OIDs to `~gaussdb.abc.Loader` classes.
-Changing this mapping (e.g. writing and registering your own adapters, or using a different configuration of builtin adapters) affects how types are converted between Python and PostgreSQL.
+- The `!adapters` attributes are `AdaptersMap` instances, and contain the mapping from Python types and `~gaussdb.abc.Dumper` classes, and from GaussDB OIDs to `~gaussdb.abc.Loader` classes.
+Changing this mapping (e.g. writing and registering your own adapters, or using a different configuration of builtin adapters) affects how types are converted between Python and GaussDB.

-  - Dumpers (objects implementing the `~gaussdb.abc.Dumper` protocol) are the objects used to perform the conversion from a Python object to a bytes sequence in a format understood by PostgreSQL.
+  - Dumpers (objects implementing the `~gaussdb.abc.Dumper` protocol) are the objects used to perform the conversion from a Python object to a bytes sequence in a format understood by GaussDB.
 The string returned *shouldn't be quoted*: the value will be passed to the database using functions such as :pq:`PQexecParams()` so quoting and quotes escaping is not necessary.
 The dumper usually also suggests to the server what type to